-Thanet District Council (TDC) owns just over 3,000 properties, which it rents to social tenants via East Kent Housing.
+Thanet District Council (TDC) owns just over 3,000 properties, which it rents to council tenants via East Kent Housing.
 A further 4,000 homes are available at lower-than-market rent through housing associations.
 This is insufficient to keep up with demand, which leads people to rent privately, often through unscrupulous landlords.

 We need a mature conversation about local housing need and the ways in which it can be fulfilled.
 I’d like to see the Labour Party at the forefront of this conversation.
 I’ve secured funding from the National Executive Committee of the Labour Party to conduct a Thanet Housing Survey, which asks people about their current living arrangements, the needs of their families and the kind of housing they can afford.
-As PPC, I’ll raise funds to gather this information in a way that makes all residents feel included.
+I’ll gather this information in a way that makes all residents feel included.
 This will help us to ensure that local need is at the forefront of local planning and development, and it will help us to overcome the hostility towards house building that persists in Thanet.

 TDC has identified more than 1,000 long-term empty properties and is the most successful local authority in the county at bringing them back into use.
 Between 2011 and 2013, the local authority has a statutory obligation to allocate land to 17,000 homes, some 9,300 of which still need to be accommodated.
 On 18 January 2018, Conservative and UKIP councillors at TDC overturned a version of the local plan that allocated the appropriate amount of land to houses.
 The Secretary of State for Housing, Communities and Local Government looks likely to intervene and raise the housing quota to 20,000.